uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 <!-- - What other designs/options have been considered?
 - What is the impact of not doing this? -->

+### Disallow forbidden actions at both levels

+As an alternative to "Package locking at `zypper` level", we can consider adding another level of granularity: filter operations depending on the packages involved (e.g. forbid install of a package when the package is `kubernetes-kubeadm`).
+The idea is that:

+* At the Salt level: when the user tries to issue a command (e.g. `pkg.upgrade`) involving a forbidden package, the command will fail.
+* At the Uyuni/SUSE Manager level, every [package-related operation](https://github.com/uyuni-project/uyuni/blob/master/susemanager-utils/susemanager-sls/salt/packages/) (eventually issued with a `state.apply`) will be checking if the operation involves a forbidden package.
+In that case, the action will not be scheduled.

+To gather the list of forbidden packages, Salt and Uyuni/SUSE Manager must query the `zypper` dependencies of the `patterns-caasp-Node-x.y` at every package-related operation.

+Compared to "Package locking at `zypper` level", this solution requires implementation at two different levels and hence considered less favorable.

+### Forbid the actions at the Uyuni/SUSE Manager level

+As an alternative to selective minion blackout, the idea is that Uyuni/SUSE Manager must not offer the possibility to schedule the forbidden actions in the UI and the API when targeting a CaaS Platform node.
+As a not complete list:

+- Patch apply:
+  - Must be hidden from the UI and the corresponding action must not be scheduled: `/systems/details/ErrataList.do`, `/systems/ssm/ListErrata`, `ErrataManager#applyErrata`
+  - The corresponding action must fail if scheduled via XMLRPC: [`SystemHandler#scheduleApplyErrata`]
+- Mark a system to automatically install patches:
+  - The checkbox for "Automatic application of relevant patches" must be hidden in the system details (`systems/details/Edit.do`, `/systems/ssm/misc`) and the corresponding property must not be set
+  - The API call to enable auto-updates must fail (`SystemHandler#setDetails`)
+- Issue any power management action via Cobbler:
+  - The "Power Management" page must be hidden (`/systems/details/kickstart/PowerManagement.do`, `/systems/ssm/provisioning/PowerManagementOperations`)) and the corresponding action must not be scheduled
+  - Cobbler must fail when scheduling a power management action [to achieve this result, the IPMI module can be disabled at the Uyuni/SUSE Manager level upon bootstrap of CaaS Platform nodes]
+- Perform an SP migration:
+  - The SP migration page must be hidden (`/systems/details/SPMigration.do`) and the corresponding action must not be scheduled
+- Package upgrade:
+  - Must be hidden from the UI and the corresponding action must not be scheduled: code paths `/systems/details/packages/UpgradableList`, `systems/ssm/PackageUpgrade`, `ActionChainManager#schedulePackageUpgrade`, `ActionChainManager#schedulePackageUpgrades`
+  - The corresponding action must fail if scheduled via XMLRPC: [`SystemHandler#schedulePackageInstall`]
+- Package removal:
+  - Must be hidden from the UI and the corresponding action must not be scheduled: `/systems/details/packages/RemoveConfirm`, `/systems/ssm/PackageRemove`, `ActionChainManager#schedulePackageRemoval`, `ActionChainManager#schedulePackageRemoval`
+  - The corresponding action must fail if scheduled via XMLRPC: `SystemHandler#schedulePackageRemove`

+The change described brings notable advantages:

+* Usability: forbidden action cannot be issued from the UI, compared to the previous iteration where those actions were scheduled and subsequently fail
+* Performance: the forbidden actions will not be scheduled and picked up by Salt to fail as in the previous iteration, but rather will not be scheduled and not pollute the Salt bus with useless information

+However, the solution is considered very invasive and, compared to minion blackout, less simple to implement and straightforward.
+Additionally, for every new forbidden action, a development must be introduced (compared to just selective allow the action).
+Additionally, this solution only covers Uyuni/SUSE Manager and not plain Salt.
+For these reasons, selective blackout was preferred.

 ## UI warnings

-Instead of preventing and limiting the user from issuing the forbidden operations, Uyuni/SUSE Manager can just document those forbidden operations and display warning messages in the UI before issuing those operations.
+As an alternative to minion blackout, Uyuni/SUSE Manager can just display warning messages in the UI before issuing the forbidden actions.

-The operation will still be completed (if the user completes the workflow), even if it is going to break the cluster.
+The action will still be completed (if the user completes the workflow), even if it is going to break the cluster.

 This approach has two notable disadvantages:

-- In the Uyuni/SUSE Manager API, the warnings cannot be issued
+- The warnings cannot be issued in the Uyuni/SUSE Manager API
-- The warnings will not be displayed at the Salt level
+- The UI will not be shown when issuing plain Salt commands

 UI warnings do not guarantee a streamlined user experience, as different warnings are depending on the access method used to perform those operations.
+For these reasons, minion blackout was preferred.

 ## CaaS Platform module in Salt

-If Uyuni/SUSE Manage uses a different function name to invoke package operations on a CaaS Platform node rather than relying on `state.apply`, then minion blackout is a solution.
+As an alternative to selective blackout, Uyuni/SUSE Manage should use a different function name to invoke package actions on a CaaS Platform node rather than relying on `state.apply`.
 In fact, as the Salt whitelisting algorithm filters by the function name, the white list would be:

 - `test.ping`
 - `caasp.info_installed`: returns the installed packages on the node
-- `caasp.pkginstall`: install a package on the node
-- other functions that Uyuni/SUSE Manager needs to achieve all other operations
+- other functions that Uyuni/SUSE Manager needs to achieve all other actions

 All other functions are in blackout mode.

-This solutions needs:
+This solution needs:
-- Modifications in Uyuni/SUSE Manager [SaltServerActionService](https://github.com/uyuni-project/uyuni/blob/master/java/code/src/com/suse/manager/webui/services/SaltServerActionService.java): if the targeted minion is a `caasp_node` system type, switch the corresponding Salt operation to use the `caasp.*` Salt module
+- Modifications in Uyuni/SUSE Manager [SaltServerActionService](https://github.com/uyuni-project/uyuni/blob/master/java/code/src/com/suse/manager/webui/services/SaltServerActionService.java): if the targeted minion is a CaaS Platform node, switch the corresponding Salt command to use the `caasp.*` Salt module
 - Implementation (and upstream) of a Salt module that lives under the `caasp.*` namespace

-## Package locking at `zypper` level

-Package locking of the forbidden packages is not an option: in that case, `skuba-update` is not able to patch the forbidden packages.
+Selective blackout is considered easier to implement and does not constitute a DRY anti-pattern: the `caasp.*` module will just contain a copy of package handling functions from other Salt modules.
+For this reason, selective blackout was preferred.

+## Salt modules whitelisting

+[Module whitelisting](https://docs.saltstack.com/en/latest/ref/configuration/minion.html#whitelist-modules) is an alternative to minion blackout.
+It works by blocking all the Salt modules except the ones whitelisted.
+It can be useful to globally allow a module, e.g. `modules.state`.
+Compared to minion blackout, it has a disadvantage of requiring a `salt-minion` restart when the configuration changes.
+For this reason, minion blackout was preferred.

+## Minion blackout restore

+As an alternative to minion blackout manual restore, an automatic way of restoring the minion blackout was considered as:

+- As a hook after every operation issued by the user
+- In a timely fashion (e.g. after 10 minutes)

+As these options are automatic and might interrupt the workflow of the user, we decided to stick with the manual and explicit way to restore a blackout.

+# Limitations

+The following items are considered outside of the scope of this RFC:

+* Educate the final user in dealing with a CaaS Platform cluster
+* The patch level of the workloads is called "[container staging](https://confluence.suse.com/display/~dmacvicar/Container+Staging+Breakout)"
+* The user can craft a Salt state that executes one of the forbidden operations and break the cluster
+* Automatic registration for CaaS Platform nodes: at the time of writing, registering a CaaS Platform node to Uyuni/SUSE Manager has to be manually performed by the user.
+* When selective blackout is implemented, a user can upgrade any forbidden package by calling `state.apply packages.pkginstall`.
+But `packages.pkginstall` is a Uyuni/SUSE Manager internal state file and it should not be used by users.
+* A CaaS Platform node running kGraft (kernel patches gets installed without a reboot).
+* There are potential other operations that can be issued: in this RFC we are targeting the most obvious operations to forbid.

 # Unresolved questions
 [unresolved]: #unresolved-questions

 - Docker/Kiwi build hosts: is it not tested by CaaS Platform QA to have Docker or Kiwi installed on a CaaS Platform node.
 It is a non-desirable situation.
 For the time being, let's consider it as a forbidden operation.
-- There are potential other operations that can be issued and deal with forbidden operations or forbidden packages: in this RFC we are targeting the most obvious operations to forbid and in future work, we can close any holes that might have been left out.
+- All the described locks are available if the registered system is a CaaS Platform node: what happens for plain Kubernetes cluster nodes that do not have the `patterns-caasp-Node` pattern installed?

 <hr />

-<sup>1</sup> `skuba-update` is a `systemd` timer that is already running on CaaSP cluster nodes and _automatically_ [manages the patching of all the packages installed in the nodes](https://github.com/SUSE/skuba/blob/master/skuba-update/skuba_update/skuba_update.py#L301-L305).
-It relies on the patches that are in the system repositories that, in turn, comes from Uyuni/SUSE Manager (if the system is registered).
-Uyuni/SUSE Manager does not need to interact with `skuba-update` in any way.

-<sup>2</sup> The kernel package is a good example of such a case.
-The first goal of `skuba-update` is to patch the underlying Kubernetes system with information about rebooting.
-The benefit for the user is to see that kind of information directly with `kubectl get nodes`.

-<sup>3</sup> As a not complete list:
+<sup>1</sup> As a not complete list:
 * Bootstrap script
 * UI: Systems > Bootstrapping
 * `bootstrap` XMLRPC call
 * Not usual but still possible and hackier: mass bootstrap via salt-ssh and a user-generated roster file

-<sup>4</sup> The pattern is a moving target: `patterns-caasp-Node-x.y` -> `patterns-caasp-Node-x.y-x.(y+1)` -> `patterns-caasp-Node-x.y+1`
+<sup>2</sup> The pattern is a moving target: `patterns-caasp-Node-x.y` -> `patterns-caasp-Node-x.y-x.(y+1)` -> `patterns-caasp-Node-x.y+1`